 Did you Know?
-List of Interesting Facts about Native Americans Minnesota
+List of Interesting Facts about Indians Minnesota

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of Minnesota, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Facts about Native Americans and interesting Facts about Native Americans Minnesota are as follows:
+Our unusual and interesting facts about Indians of Minnesota, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Facts about Indians and interesting Facts about Indians Minnesota are as follows:

 - Fact 1 - Minnesota is a state of the northern United States bordering on Lake Superior and on Manitoba and Ontario, Canada.
 The indigenous people of this state included various tribes of Native Americans.
 The Eastern Woodlands was a cultural area of the indigenous peoples of North America extending roughly from the Atlantic Ocean to the Mississippi River, and from the Great Lakes region to the Gulf of Mexico

-- Fact 2 - Minnesota - The Native Americans of Minnesota were the Arapaho, Cheyenne, Chippewa, Dakota Sioux, Fox, Iowa, Omaha, Otoe, Ottawa, Ponca, Sauk, Winnebago and Huron (Wyandot) Native Americans tribes.
+- Fact 2 - Minnesota - The Indians of Minnesota were the Arapaho, Cheyenne, Chippewa, Dakota Sioux, Fox, Iowa, Omaha, Otoe, Ottawa, Ponca, Sauk, Winnebago and Huron (Wyandot) Indians tribes.
 These Indians were tribes of hunters and fishers.
 Men were in charge of hunting for food and protecting the camp and the women were in charge of the home and land.
 Many of these tribes moved to the Great Plains

 - Fact 3 - Names of Border States: Iowa Michigan (water border) North Dakota South Dakota Wisconsin.
 The Northeast area covers parts of the U.S. states of Illinois, Iowa, Missouri and Wisconsin, Ohio, Oklahoma, Michigan and Kansas, New York, Minnesota, North Dakota, Tennessee, South Carolina and Pennsylvania